rockstor/rockstor-doc/disks.rst

    :align: center

 **configure or wipe icon tooltip** *"Disk is unusable because it has an existing whole disk BTRFS filesystem on it.
-Click to configure or wipe."*
+Click to configure or wipe."*.

-    * **configure or wipe** and re-use as if new - see :ref:`wipedisk` below.

 In this case we use the former **import** icon option and there after the disk table is as follows: